Abduyenus/java_backend_lab1/comment.md

 3.
 Extend PublicChat or implement Chat       --->  create PrivateChat class Add Method(you dont have to create a separate class for this unless you feel obliged) :public List<String> getFriends(String name)
+4. Add Class Friend.
+   Add method: addFriend()
+             : updateFriend()
+             : deleteFriend()

-4. You normally have two classes for SystemExceptionHandler and CustomExceptionHandler.
+5. You normally have two classes for SystemExceptionHandler and CustomExceptionHandler.
 So , you shouldnt extend one of these in your Class but create instances of them and write your logs.

 Check this link for a good example of how to design your classes, OO Design